Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 \begin{itemize} \item \emph{Correctness} (\textbf{C1}): A malicious server can deviate from random selection while falsely claiming adherence to the protocol.
 How can clients prevent such misbehavior? \item \emph{Consistency} (\textbf{C2}): Even if the protocol is faithfully executed, how can we ensure that the participants in the subsequent workflow are indeed those who were selected? \end{itemize}

 \PHM{Self-Sampling with Verifiable Randomness.} To address \textbf{C1}, we propose a \emph{self-sampling} approach where each individual client in the population is responsible for determining whether it should participate in a training round based on publicly available inputs.
-The key intuition is that honest clients, which form the majority of the population, have a \emph{strong incentive} to follow a reasonable selection plan due to concerns about preserving their own privacy.
-For security, we need to tackle the following adversarial issues simultaneously:
+The intuition is that honest clients have a \emph{strong incentive} to follow a reasonable selection plan due to concerns about preserving their own privacy.
+For security, we need to tackle the following issues simultaneously: